ionous/tapestry/dl/core/gettingAndSettingValues.md

 ### Why is object not its own type ( the way bool, number, text, list, and record are )?

-Exposing an object value would imply that object values -- like all of the other values -- could be stored directly in records.
-But, objects are globally unique.
-Storing references to them makes sense, storing the actual objects less so.
+All values are unique and assignment means copy.
+Objects on the other hand are globally unique.
+Exposing an object as a value would contradict one of those two foundations.
+Storing references to objects as values makes sense, storing the actual objects as values less so.

-### Why aren't records ( and lists ) first class objects?
-If they were, couldn't objects then just be records with user-defined names?
+### Why aren't records ( and lists ) first class objects? ( And if they were, could objects be records with user-defined names? )

-In my opinion, its easier for people -- especially for non-programmers -- to conceive of variables as completely unique values than to consider the idea that two different variables might point to the same value.

-However, people of all technical levels get by in javascript and lua just fine; so maybe it's _more_ confusing that shared values don't exist. ( And certainly, the current naive version -- which doesn't identify temporaries, doesn't have copy-on-write, etc. -- is much less efficient than otherwise. )

-There might be some wiggle room for revisiting this in a future edition of Tapestry.
+In my opinion it's easier for people -- especially for non-programmers -- to conceive of variables as completely unique values than to consider that two different variables might refer to the same value.
+Keeping records and lists as unique values supports that idea, however it does come with some expense.
+The current runtime -- which doesn't identify temporaries, doesn't have copy-on-write, etc. -- is much less efficient than if values could be shared. ( There might be some wiggle room for revisiting this in some future edition of Tapestry. )